 Oakland is just more affordable

 A quick scroll through the real estate listings or Craigslist rental ads might set your head spinning with the difference.
-Oakland is, on average, half as expensive as San Francisco when it comes to finding a place to call home, in some housing situations, it costs 65% more to live in SF.
+Oakland is, on average, costs half more to live in SF.
 Overall cost of living in Oakland is lower, too — grocery bills in the East Bay are about 15% lower than across the bridge, and a little bit of number crunching tells us you’d need to be making about $2,000 more per month to maintain the same standard of living in San Francisco as you could enjoy in Oakland.
 That’s a pretty big chunk of change.

 There’s more space to breathe in Oakland